MicrosoftLearning/AZ-140-Configuring-and-Operating-Microsoft-Azure-Virtual-Desktop/Instructions/Labs/LAB_02L04_Deploy_and_manage_host_pools_and_hosts_with_PowerShell_ADDS.md

    > **Note**: Ignore any warnings regarding existing PowerShell modules in use.

-1. Within the Remote Desktop session to **az140-dc-vm11**, start Microsoft Edge and navigate to the [Azure portal](https://portal.azure.com).
+1. Within the Bastion session to **az140-dc-vm11**, start Microsoft Edge and navigate to the [Azure portal](https://portal.azure.com).
 If prompted, sign in by using the Azure AD credentials of the user account with the Owner role in the subscription you are using in this lab.
-1. Within the Remote Desktop session to **az140-dc-vm11**, in the Azure portal, use the **Search resources, services, and docs** text box at the top of the Azure portal page to search for and navigate to **Virtual networks** and, on the **Virtual networks** blade, select **az140-adds-vnet11**.
+1. Within the Bastion session to **az140-dc-vm11**, in the Azure portal, use the **Search resources, services, and docs** text box at the top of the Azure portal page to search for and navigate to **Virtual networks** and, on the **Virtual networks** blade, select **az140-adds-vnet11**.
 1. On the **az140-adds-vnet11** blade, select **Subnets**, on the **Subnets** blade, select **+ Subnet**, on the **Add subnet** blade, specify the following settings (leave all other settings with their default values) and click **Save**:

    |Setting|Value|